klauza/noble-leaders/README.md

 ## About

 Noble-leaders is a fullstack game-center project.
 Created on learning and progression pusposes.
-It's a place where a user can login, play and hit the highscore in mini-games.
+It's a place where a user can create an account, play, and compete with highscore of other players.

 | Project includes |
 | ---------------- |